 Montcalm Community College’s Nursing Program has full approval from the Michigan Department of Licensing and Regulatory Affairs (LARA).
-State of Michigan Department of Community Health Board of Nursing; P.O.
-Box 30193; Lansing MI, 48909.
+State of Michigan Department of Licensing and Regulatory Affairs-Board of Nursing; 611 W. Ottawa; P.O.
+Box 30004; Lansing MI, 48909.

-The Montcalm Community College, Associate Degree Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
-Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.
+The Montcalm Community College Associate Degree in Nursing is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Avenue, NW, Washington, DC 20037, 202-909-2526.